HeberTU/ml-system-learning-resources/README.md

   - [Architecture of a real-world Machine Learning system](https://medium.com/louis-dorard/architecture-of-a-real-world-machine-learning-system-795254bec646) by Louis Dorard.
 This post describes a client-server architecture of a “supervised learning” system, where predictions are requested by a client and made on a server.

 ## Machine Learning System Use Cases
 - **Research Papers**
   - [The Netflix Recommender System: Algorithms, Business Value, and Innovation](https://dl.acm.org/doi/10.1145/2843948) by Carlos A. Gomez-Uribe et al. This article discusses the various algorithms that make up the Netflix recommender system, and describes its business purpose.
 - **Online Resources**
   - [Artwork Personalization at Netflix](https://netflixtechblog.com/artwork-personalization-c589f074ad76) by Ashok Chandrashekar.
 Netflix leverages machine learning and contextual bandits to personalize artwork for titles, enhancing user engagement and offering a tailored viewing experience by understanding individual preferences and viewing histories.
   - [Pareto-Based Multiobjective Machine Learning: An Overview and Case Studies](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.157.2352&rep=rep1&type=pdf) by Yaochu Jin et al. Research paper on applying Pareto optimization for ML, in which the authors claimed that “machine learning is inherently a multiobjective task”

+## Causal Inference
+- **Books**
+  - [Causal Inference in Python](https://learning.oreilly.com/api/v1/continue/9781098140243/) by Matheus Facure.
+This book explains the largely untapped potential of causal inference for estimating impacts and effects.
+- **Research Papers**
+  - [Democratizing online controlled experiments at Booking.com](https://arxiv.org/pdf/1710.08217.pdf) by Raphael Lopez Kaufman et al. In this paper they how building a central repository of successes and failures to allow for knowledge sharing, having a generic and extensible code library which enforces a loose coupling between experimentation and business logic.
+- **Online Resources**
+  - [Causal Inference for The Brave and True](https://matheusfacure.github.io/python-causality-handbook/landing-page.html)by Matheus Facure.
+This is a free e-book format of [Causal Inference in Python](https://learning.oreilly.com/api/v1/continue/9781098140243/)

 ## Machine Learning in Organizations
 - **Books**